-This was a new report that replaced the previous Annual Audit Letter and included a more detailed review of Value for Money (VfM) arrangements.
-This followed a revision to the Code of Audit Practice by the National Audit Office in 2020, which was effective for audits from the 2020/21 financial year.
-The report covered four areas.
-These were financial sustainability; governance; improving economy, efficiency, and effectiveness and the opinion on the financial statements.
-It also reported on the Council's response to the Covid-19 pandemic (see later).

-Value for Money Arrangements

-There were a small number of 'improvement' recommendations defined as 'if implemented should improve the arrangements in place at the Council but are not a result of identifying significant weaknesses in the Council's arrangements'.
-However, overall the auditor's report was very positive and concluded that the Council has a good track record of sound financial management, understands, and manages the financial risks, has a clear and documented governance framework and a well-developed performance management framework.
+The Auditor's Annual Report (AAR) is a detailed review of the value for money (VfM) arrangements at the Council.
+The report covered five areas.
+These were financial sustainability; governance; improving economy, efficiency, and effectiveness, the opinion on the financial statements and pension fund arrangements.
+Overall, the auditor's report was very positive.
+The external auditor concluded that the Council has a good track record of sound financial management, had appropriate arrangements in place to manage the financial resilience risks, has a clear and documented governance framework in place and a well-developed performance management framework.
+No significant weaknesses were reported.